-Character Data Type a The field accepts alphabetic data only. b or blank The field can accept alphameric data as input. d The field accepts only digits.
-Commas (,), decimal points (.), plus signs (+), or minus signs (-) will not be accepted. s The field accepts only numbers, a plus sign (+), or a minus sign (-).
-When the operator presses a field exit key, the data is right-adjusted in the field, and any remaining positions in the field are filled with blanks. m This field accepts all alphameric data, but on data entry keyboards, when no manual keyboard shifts are active, the keyboard automatically shifts to numeric shift for this field.
+а The field accepts alphabetic data only. b or blank The field can accept alphameric data as input. d The field accepts only digits.
+Commas (,), decimal points (.), plus signs (+), or minus signs (-) will not be accepted.
+The Field- key cannot be used in this type of field; all other function keys can be used.
+A data type of D cannot be specified in a display format to be used by a remote work station attached through a 5251 Model 2 or 12.
+S The field accepts only numbers, a plus sign (+), or a minus sign (-).
+When the operator presses a field exit key, the data is right-adjusted in the field, and any remaining positions in the field are filled with blanks.
+The Field + and Field Exit keys can be used to enter a positive value.
+The Field- key can be used to enter a negative value. m This field accepts all alphameric data, but on data entry keyboards,when no manual keyboard shifts are active, the keyboard automatically shifts to numeric shift for this field.
 For example, if the operator presses the letter U key without first pressing the numeric shift key, the digit 1 will appear on the screen. n The field accepts only numeric data.
-When the operator presses a field exit key, the data is right-adjusted in the field, and any remaining positions are filled with zeros. k The field accepts Katakana characters as input data. e The field accepts either alphameric-Katakana $(A/N/K)$ data, or ideographic data, but not both.
-The field is initially set up for alphameric-Katakana data. f The field accepts either alphameric-Katakana $(A/N/K)$ data, or ideographic data, but not both.
+When the operator presses a field exit key, the data is right-adjusted in the field, and any remaining positions are filled with zeros.
+The Field + and Field Exit keys can be used to enter a positive value.
+The Field- key can be used to enter a negative value. k The field accepts Katakana characters as input data. е The field accepts either alphameric-Katakana (A/N/K) data, or ideographic data, but not both.
+The field is initially set up for alphameric-Katakana data. f The field accepts either alphameric-Katakana (A/N/K) data, or ideographic data, but not both.
 The field is initially set up for ideographic data.
-0 The field can contain any combination of alphameric, Katakana and ideographic characters.
-X The field accepts only ideographic data.
+0 The field can contain any combination of alphameric, Katakana and ideographic characters. x The field accepts only ideographic data.
 If an x field is an input/output field, the output data should be ideographic data. r The field will accept data from the magnetic stripe reader.
 Use the non-display field attribute for this field.
 The field can be up to 128 positions long.
 WSU programs cannot use this secondary attribute.